csmith/centauri/README.md

 You don't need to configure separate front-ends or back-ends, or deal with `proxy_pass` instructions.

+### Native Tailscale support

+Centauri can listen directly on a Tailscale network instead of a public TCP port, removing the need for complex configuration or sidecar containers.
+Simply change the "frontend" setting to "tailscale", supply and API key, and you're done!

 ## Configuration

 Centauri's behaviour is configured by environment vars.
 The following options are available:

-- `HTTP_PORT` - port to listen on for non-TLS connections.
-These are automatically redirected to https.
-  Default: `8080`.
-- `HTTPS_PORT` - port to listen on for TLS connections.
-  Default: `8443`.
 - `CONFIG` - path to the route configuration (see below).
   Default: `centauri.conf`.
+- `FRONTEND` - the frontend to use to serve requests.
+Valid options are `tcp` and `tailscale`.
+Default: `tcp`.
 - `CERTIFICATE_STORE` - path to the file to store certificates in.
   Default: `certs.json`
 - `WILDCARD_DOMAINS` - space separated list of domains that should use a wildcard certificate instead of listing individual subdomains.
   See below.

+For the TCP frontend, the following options are used:

+- `HTTP_PORT` - port to listen on for non-TLS connections.
+These are automatically redirected to https.
+  Default: `8080`.
+- `HTTPS_PORT` - port to listen on for TLS connections.
+  Default: `8443`.

+For the Tailscale frontend, the following options are used:

+- `TAILSCALE_HOSTNAME` - the hostname to use on the Tailscale network.
+  Default: `centauri`.
+- `TAILSCALE_KEY` - the key to use to authenticate to Tailscale.

 For the lego certificate provider, the following options are used: